Quranic createdness: Sunni

 The exegetes have suggested that this verse underlines the separation between God's creation and His command, therefore the Qur'an was not created.

-In fact, fatwas have been given by Imams Ahmad bin Hanbal, Sufyan al-Thawri, Malik ibn Anas, Sufyan ibn ʽUyaynah, Yahya ibn Ma'in that the one who believes otherwise is a disbeliever of Islam.
+In fact, fatwas have been given by Imams Ahmad bin Hanbal, Sufyan al-Thawri, Malik ibn Anas, Sufyan ibn ʽUyaynah, and Yahya ibn Ma'in that the one who believes otherwise is a disbeliever of Islam.

 Shia

 Ahlul Bayt Digital Islamic Library Project, which collects Shia scholarly works, cites ibn Babawayh (c.
 923–991) as disagreeing with Sunnis on the issue of the Quran's createdness because God's attributes of doing (creating, giving sustenance, etc.) cannot be eternal since they require objects to do actions to.
 For this to be true, "we will have to admit that the world has always existed.
 But it is against our belief that nothing except God is Eternal."
 Author Allamah Sayyid Sa'eed Akhtar Rizvi goes on to say that Sunni scholars' failure to make this distinction and insistence that "all His attributes are Eternal" is the cause of their belief that "the kalam (speech) of God, is Eternal, not created".
 Akhtar Rizvi states: